durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_08_explore_mcas.md

    - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-In this lab, you explored the capabilities of Microsoft Cloud App Security.
-You walked through the information available on the Cloud Discovery dashboard as well as capabilities available to investigate findings and control the impact to your organization through policies.

 ### Review
 In this lab, you have completed:
 - Explore Cloud Discovery